20tab/mpg123-python/README.md

 # mpg123-python
 mpg123 python wrapper using ctypes

+mpg123 libraries are available on the official site: https://www.mpg123.de/

 CPython 2 and 3 are supported as well as PyPy

 ## Quick intro